 Engineering an industrial strategy

 The IET considers that it is timely to analyse the basis of industrial strategies to inform the debate.
-In this paper we have outlined four key pillars to form the basis of a successful national industrial strategy.
-These are:
+In this paper, we have outlined four key pillars to form the basis of a successful national industrial strategy.

 - The strategy should be embedded across all of government with clear accountability for review and delivery provided.